Oinam Romen

 Oinam Romen Singh (ꯑꯣꯏꯅꯥꯝ ꯔꯣꯃꯦꯟ ꯁꯤꯡꯍ) is an Indian politician and social activist from Manipur.
-He is a member of the Manipur Pradesh Congress Committee (MPCC) and is involved in youth development, welfare for differently-abled individuals, and promotion of sports in his constituency, Singjamei, Imphal West District.
+He is a member of the Manipur Pradesh Congress Committee (MPCC) and is involved in youth development, welfare for disabled individuals, and promotion of sports in his constituency, Singjamei, Imphal West District.

 Political and social work

 Youth engagement

 Singh has emphasized the role of youth in shaping the future of Manipur, describing them as pillars of the nation and advocates of social and economic progress.
 He has promoted youth participation in democratic processes and leadership development.

 He has organized induction programs for young people in his constituency through the Singjamei Youth Congress Committee (SYCC).
 During these programs, he distributed certificates under the PM Surya Ghar: Muft Bijly Yojana, a scheme providing free household energy.

 Welfare initiatives

-Singh has provided monthly pensions to differently-abled persons and selected elderly individuals in Singjamei.
+Singh has provided monthly pensions to disabled persons and selected elderly individuals in Singjamei.
 The pension amount is one thousand rupees per month, funded from his personal resources.

-He has urged the government to implement sustainable livelihood schemes and provide additional support for differently-abled individuals.
+He has urged the government to implement sustainable livelihood schemes and provide additional support for disabled individuals.
 Singh has emphasized that his initiatives are philanthropic in nature, not politically motivated.